1. What are Hedge Funds?

 Sometimes the securities may have contradictory or inefficient pricing.
 Managers use this to their advantage.

 c.
-Invest towards an upcoming event:
+Invest in an upcoming event:

 For instance, some major market events like acquisitions, mergers, and spin-offs among others can influence manager’s investment decisions.

 d.
 Invest in securities with high discounts:

 Some companies facing financial stress or even insolvency will sell their securities at an unbelievably low price.
 The manager may decide to buy after weighing the possibilities.

 5. Comparing Hedge Funds & Mutual Funds

 Hedge funds generally have an aggressive stance on their investments and seek higher returns using speculative positions and trading in derivatives and options.
 They can take short positions (Short Sell) in the markets, while mutual funds cannot.
 Short selling allows these funds to benefit even in the falling markets, which is not so for mutual funds.